 Hopscotch offers the hours as a ‘stretched’ offer which enables the funding to be spread over 47 weeks x 12/24 hours (564/1128 hours).

 From September 2017, Subject to Eligibility – Please note a code is required for these hours which must be applied for termly in advance prior to the start of term

-Further information regarding eligibility can be found here Childcare Choices
+Further information regarding eligibility and code can be found here Childcare Choices

 You will need to complete a Parent Declaration Form, which the nursery will provide.
 It is mandatory that we receive this form with a copy of the child’s birth certificate on time, so that any adjustments can be made for any children who attend other settings, or who do not wish to receive funding.

 Your child is normally entitled to the EYFE from the term after their 3rd birthday.
 For example, if a child becomes 3 years old in February, EYFE starts in the Summer Term which usually starts in April after Easter.

 Your child must be attending the nursery on the headcount date to qualify for EYFE.
 This means they must be on our register on that day.

 Yes it may affect the claim.
 If you are away on holiday or your child is off sick we will still make a claim for you but funding is not guaranteed.
 Some LEAs require us to send copies of our registers to prove the children’s attendance at nursery, so it is advisable that you try to ensure that your child attends fully for the week of the headcount.